 Asset Retirement Obligations-An asset retirement obligation ("ARO") represents a legal obligation associated with the retirement of a tangible long-lived asset that is incurred upon the acquisition, construction, development or normal operation of that long-lived asset.
 Our AROs are associated with leasehold improvements that, at the end of a lease, we are contractually obligated to remove in order to comply with certain lease agreements.
-The ARO balance at February 2, 2019 and February 3, 2018 is \$3.0 million and \$2.8 million and is recorded in other liabilities and other long-term liabilities on the consolidated balance sheets and will be subsequently adjusted for changes in fair value.
+The ARO balance at January 30, 2021 and February 1, 2020 is \$3.2 million and \$3.1 million and is recorded in other liabilities and other long-term liabilities on the consolidated balance sheets and will be subsequently adjusted for changes in fair value.
 The associated estimated asset retirement costs are capitalized as part of the carrying amount of the long-lived asset and depreciated over its useful life.

-Valuation of Long-Lived Assets-We review the carrying value of long-lived assets or asset groups (defined as a store, corporate facility or distribution center) for impairment when events or changes in circumstances indicate that the carrying values may not be recoverable.
+Valuation of Long-Lived Assets-We review the carrying value of long-lived assets or asset groups (generally defined as a store, corporate facility or distribution center) for impairment when events or changes in circumstances indicate that the carrying values may not be recoverable.
 Recoverability of assets to be held and used is determined by a comparison of the carrying amount of an asset or asset group to future undiscounted net cash flows expected to be generated by the asset.
 If such assets are considered impaired, the impairment recognized is measured by comparing the fair value of the assets or asset group to the carrying values.
 The estimation of future cash flows from operating activities requires significant judgments of factors that include forecasting future sales, gross profit and operating expenses.
 In addition to historical results, current trends and initiatives, long-term macro-economic and industry factors are qualitatively considered.
 Additionally, management seeks input from store operations related to local economic conditions.
-Impairment charges are included in selling, general and administrative expenses on the consolidated statements of income.
+Impairment charges for operating lease right-of-use assets are included in cost of goods sold and impairment charges for fixed assets are included in selling, general and administrative expenses on the consolidated statements of income.